 slip on (to put on a piece of clothing quickly) I want to slip this jacket on to what it looks like.
 She slipped on a pair of low boots and stepped outside.
 No need to go to the changing room, just slip it on over your clothes. …

-recent (that occurred or started a short time ago): This is a recent edition of the newspaper. new (created or having started to exist recently): I have their new album. latest (the newest or most recent): Our computer labs are equipped with the latest technology. modern (relating to the present …
+recent (that occurred or started a short time ago): This is a recent edition of the newspaper. new (created or having started to exist recently): I have their new album. latest (the newest or most recent): Our computer labs are equipped with the latest technology. modern (relating to the present time …

 in stitches informal (laugh uncontrollably) The joke had the guests in stitches.
 He was in stitches, but I wasn’t amused at all.
 The movie kept me in stitches from beginning to end. envocabulary.com